Clubhouse With No Mayo And No Bones.

 The walls of the restaurant are adorned with many autographed photos from some of Johnny’s more famous customers.
 Long before the Rogers network introduced Hockey Central the Bloor and Jane Restaurant was known as hockey central.
 There were a few times when one of the 680 News radio reporters would do a live feed from the diner.
 He would be gauging some of the diehard Leaf fans' reaction to the previous night’s game.

-I myself had been interviewed a couple times while eating my breakfast and I was never shy about giving my opinion.
+I myself had been interviewed a couple times over the years while eating my breakfast and I was never shy about giving my opinion.
 The reporter would always sign off with 'I'm Carl Hanstke for 680 News from hockey central at the Bloor and Jane Restaurant in the Bloor West Village'.
 It was always fun to hear myself on the radio for the rest of that day as the station would replay the clip every couple of hours.

 Johnny, like me loved the Toronto Maple Leafs and for the most part all of our conversations revolved around hockey and the Leafs.
 I am pretty sure during the hockey season all Johnny ever did was work, watch hockey and sleep seven days a week.
 Ever since I started going to the Bloor and Jane, Johnny promised that when the Leafs eventually win the Stanley Cup, all his regular customers would get a free breakfast.
 It was sure to be a very costly day for Johnny because he had hundreds of regular customers, myself included.